SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 2. Places

 Next, decide where everyone will meet to ride out the emergency.
-For some people that will be home.
+Some people will be home.
 Others may have off-site shelters.

 3. Things